Luther Bible: "September Bible" New Testament (1522)

-Publication of the complete Bible translation
+Known as the "September Bible", this translation included only the New Testament and was printed in September 1522, six months after he had returned to Wittenberg.
+Luther also published the Bible in the small octavo format.

+In the opinion of the 19th-century Protestant theologian and church historian Philip Schaff:

+Luther's translation was "remarkably free for its time" as Luther's translation goal was to produce idiomatic Saxon German rather than a literal translation.
+Schaff notes:

+For example, he translated δίκαιος -forms with gerecht -words to refer to divine righteousness, but with frum -words in contexts which refer to human goodness, with billig for what is fitting or appropriate, and with recht -words when referring to lawful conduct, to create distinctions that reflected his theological view.

+Complete Bible

-The translation of the entire Bible into German was published in a six-part edition in 1534, a collaborative effort of Luther and many others such as Johannes Bugenhagen, Justus Jonas, Caspar Creuziger, Philipp Melanchthon, Matthäus Aurogallus, and Georg Rörer.
+The translation of the entire Bible into German was published in a six-part edition in 1534, a collaborative effort of Luther and many others such as Johannes Bugenhagen, Justus Jonas, Caspar Creuziger, Philip Melanchthon, Matthäus Aurogallus, and Georg Rörer.
 Luther worked on refining the translation up to his death in 1546; he had worked on the edition that was printed that year.

+The Old Testament was translated using a Jewish Masoretic Text of Soncino, the Vulgate of Jerome, the Septuagint, and, later, Latin versions by Santes Pagnino and by Sebastian Münster.

-There were 117 original woodcuts included in the 1534 edition issued by the Hans Lufft press in Wittenberg.
-They reflected the recent trend (since 1522) of including artwork to reinforce the textual message.
+The 1534 edition issued by the Hans Lufft press in Wittenberg included 117 original woodcuts.
+This reflected the recent trend (since 1522) of including artwork to reinforce the textual message.

+According to Biblical historian W. Gordon Campbell, Lufft's printing of the Bible was introduced for sale at the Michaelmas fair in Wittenberg.
+The work, was printed on 1,824 pages in two volumes with the addition of the Old Testament and the Apocrypha to Luther's 1522 New Testament, and included woodcut illustrations.

+Editions during Luther's lifetime

+Revisions were made during and after Luther's lifetime, sometimes with multiple editions in a single year.
+The 1530 edition is regarded as his most thoroughgoing revision of the New Testament.
+The successive revisions were less constrained by Latin and Greek.

 Luther's Bible was a bestseller in its time.
 About 200,000 copies in hundreds of reprinted editions appeared before Luther died in 1546.
-However, the book remained too expensive for most Lutherans; an unbound copy of the complete 1534 Bible cost the equivalent of a month's wages for the average laborer.
+However, the book remained too expensive for most people; an unbound copy of the complete 1534 Bible cost the equivalent of a month's wages for the average laborer.
 Instead, the Bible was bought by churches, pastors, and schools.